Table of Contents

-You must provide medical proof of your condition listed in the blue book.
+You must provide medical evidence of your qualifying disability listed in the blue book.
 If you cannot do this, ask your doctor to carry out a residual functioning capacity (RFC) assessment demonstrating what you can physically and mentally do.

 If you prove that you don’t have the mental or physical ability to work for at least 12 months, you may qualify for disability benefits.

 Having low work credits

 To become eligible for Social Security disability insurance, you must have enough accumulated work credit.
 The number that qualifies you will depend on how long you’ve worked.